Bengeworth Road

 We are committed to keeping the local community informed about our plans.
 Over December 2020 and January 2021, we held three public engagement events with local residents.

 Following this, we set up a Community Liaison Group (CLG) to work closely with residents and provide them with an opportunity to have any questions answered by the project team.
-Throughout 2021, we held seven CLG meetings and have so far held five in 2022.
-We plan to continue holding regular CLG meetings into 2023 to make sure neighbours and stakeholders are kept up-to-date with our progress.
+Throughout 2021-2023, we held a number of CLG meetings to make sure neighbours and stakeholders are kept up-to-date with our progress.

 You can access all presentations and minutes from previous events and meetings below.